Michelson-Morley experiment, Doppler effect, aberration of light and the aether concept: Clocks and aberration

 In the previous section, we have postulated that the preferred System~S$_{\rm p}$ exists with an isotropic speed of light in vacuum of $c_0 = \nu\,\lambda$, where $\nu$ and $\lambda$ are the frequency and wavelength of an electromagnetic wave.

 This assumption is consistent with the more general synchronization scheme of many clocks at rest in an inertial system by \citet[][p.
-415/416]{Ein08} in order to define a time required by physical applications: \begin{enumerate} \item[ ] ,Sind $A$ und $B$ zwei relativ zum Koordinatensystem ruhende, mit Uhren ausgestattete Punkte, deren Enfernung~$r$ betr\"agt, und ist $t_A$ die Angabe der Uhr in $A$, wenn ein durch das Vakuum in der Richtung $A\,B$ sich fortpflanzender Lichtstrahl den Punkt~$A$ erreicht, $t_B$ die Angabe der Uhr in $B$ beim Eintreffen des Lichtstrahles in $B$, so soll also, wie auch die den Lichtstrahl emittierende Lichtquelle, sowie andere K\"orper bewegt sein m\"ogen, stets $r/(t_B - t_A) = c$ sein.'\\ { (Let two points $A$ and $B$ with a separation~$r$, at rest in a coordinate system, be equipped with clocks.
-If the clock at $A$ indicates~$t_A$, when a light beam propagating through the vacuum in the direction~$A\,B$ reaches point~$A$, and $t_B$ the reading of clock~$B$, when the beam arrives at~$B$, then it should always be $r/(t_B - t_A) = c$, whatever might be the movements of the emitting source or other bodies.)} \end{enumerate} What is a clock?
-The next two statements suggest that \citet{Ein07} considered in most cases atomic clocks: \begin{enumerate} \item[ ] ,In einer letztes Jahr erschienenen wichtigen Arbeit hat Hr.
-J. \citet{Sta06} dargetan, da{\ss} die bewegten positiven Ionen der Kanalstrahlen Linienspektra emittieren, indem er den Doppler-Effekt nachwies und messend verfolgte.
-Er stellte auch Untersuchungen an in der Absicht, einen Effekt zweiter Ordnung [proportional $(v/V)^2$] nachzuweisen und zu messen; die nicht speziell f\"ur diesen Zweck eingerichtete Versuchsanordnung gen\"ugte jedoch nicht zur Erlangung eines sicheren Resultates.'\\ { (In a paper, which appeared last year, Mr. J. \citet{Sta06} demonstrated that the moving positive ions of canal rays emit line spectra by confirming and measuring the Doppler effect.
-He also performed investigations with a view to find and study a second-order effect [proportional to $(v/V)^2$]; since the experimental setup was not designed for this special purpose, a definite result was not obtained.) } \end{enumerate} \begin{enumerate} \item[ ] ,Da der einer Spektrallinie entsprechende Schwin\-gungs\-vor\-gang wohl als ein intraatomischer Vorgang zu betrachten ist, dessen Frequenz durch das Ion allein bestimmt ist, so k\"onnen wir ein solches Ion als eine Uhr von be\-stimm\-ter Frequenzzahl~$\nu_0$ ansehen.' \citep[][p.~422]{Ein08}\\ { (Since the oscillation process corresponding to a spectral line has probably to be considered as an intra-atomic process, the frequency of which is determined solely by the ion, we can regard such an ion as a clock with a certain frequency~$\nu_0$.)} \end{enumerate}
+415]{Ein08} in order to define a time required by physical applications\footnote{In this citation, Einstein uses $c$ for the speed of light in vacuum.}: \begin{enumerate} \item[ ] { Let two points $A$ and $B$ with a separation~$r$, at rest in a coordinate system, be equipped with clocks.
+If the clock at $A$ indicates~$t_A$, when a light beam propagating through the vacuum in the direction~$A\,B$ reaches point~$A$, and if $t_B$ is the reading of clock~$B$, when the beam arrives at~$B$, then it should always be $r/(t_B - t_A) = c$, whatever might be the movements of the emitting source or other bodies.} \end{enumerate} What is a clock?
+The next two statements suggest that \citet{Ein07} considered in most cases atomic oscillators as clocks: \begin{enumerate} \item[ ] { Mr. J. \citet{Sta06} demonstrated in a paper, which appeared last year, that the moving positive ions of canal rays emit line spectra by confirming and measuring the Doppler effect.
+He also performed investigations with a view to find and study a second-order effect (proportional to $(v/V)^2$).
+Since the experimental setup was not designed for this special purpose, a definite result was not obtained. \item[ ] In \citet[][p.~422]{Ein08} we find:\\ Since the oscillation process corresponding to a spectral line has probably to be considered as an intra-atomic process, the frequency of which is determined solely by the ion, we can regard such an ion as a clock with a certain frequency~$\nu_0$.} \end{enumerate} However, it is obvious that a clock, in addition, needs a counter to number the periods. \begin{enumerate} \item[ ] { `A clock therefore produces a time scale (its \emph{proper time}, in relativistic terminology)' \citep{AudGui}}. \end{enumerate} \citet[][p.\,374]{IveSti41} were successful in measuring the second-order effect mentioned by \citet{Ein07}, but summarized the observations by the ambiguous statement: \begin{enumerate} \item[ ] { `The net result of this whole series of experiments is to establish conclusively that the frequency of light emitted by moving canal rays is altered by the factor $(1 - v^2/c^2)^{1/2}$.'} \end{enumerate} On page\,369 the authors refer to their earlier paper \citep{IveSti38}, where unfortunately conflicting equations $\lambda = \lambda_0\,(1 - V^2/c^2)^{1/2}$ on page~216 and $\nu = \nu_0\,(1 - V^2/c^2)^{1/2}$ on page~226 are given.
+The confusion is augmented by the explanation of the second equation: \begin{enumerate} \item[ ] { `The present experiment establishes this rate as according to the relation $\nu = \nu_0\,(1 - V^2/c^2)^{1/2}$~, where $\nu_0$ the frequency of the clock when stationary in the ether, $\nu$ its frequency in motion.'} \end{enumerate} In line with the results of Sect.~\ref{sec:Doppler}, the last phrase should be modified: In an inertial system in which the atom is moving with $v$ an energy of